Pack3tL0ss/ConsolePi/readme_content/gdrive.md

 - Login to a desktop (GUI) session on Raspbian and open a terminal window.

-- issue the ```consolepi-menu``` command.
+- issue the ```consolepi-menu cloud``` command.
 Then select the option to refresh cloud data.
-This will start the script, which needs authorization the first time it is ran (on each ConsolePi)
+This will start the script, which needs authorization the first time it is ran (on each ConsolePi).
+The ```cloud``` argument is necessary as ```consolepi-menu``` currently runs with a sudo wrapper and most browsers don't support running as sudo.
+After authorization is complete you can launch the menu using ```consolepi-menu``` without the ```cloud``` argument.

   - A browser should open prompting you to login and authorize the permissions being requested by the app.

   - You should end up with 2 files in the ```/etc/ConsolePi/cloud/gdrive/.credentials``` directory.